forseti-security/forseti-security/.github/ISSUE_TEMPLATE.md

+**If you have a general question and/or need help please use discuss@forsetisecurity.org**.
+Otherwise, if you've found a bug and have a feature request continue opening an issue

+---

 First, help us help you by providing the following information when opening an issue.

  - [ ] Which version of Forseti Security you're using (look in `google/cloud/security/__init__.py` in your installation).